nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+The network is running very well at the moment!

+If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!

 2023-4-6

 12:00pm We have repaired a fiber that goes to floors 2 through 7 of 410 Grand Street.
 Sorry about the short outage.
 Everything should be good now!